Simchat Torah in the United Kingdom

 |Sun||Oct 11||2020||Simchat Torah||Jewish holiday|

-Quick FactsSimchat Torah (Simchas Torah or Simhat Torah) is a Jewish holiday that marks the end of Sukkot and celebrates the completion of the annual reading of the Torah.
+Quick FactsSimchat Torah (Simchas Torah or Simhat Torah) is a Jewish holiday that celebrates the completion of the annual reading of the Torah.

 Note: Jewish holidays begin at sundown the day before the date specified for the holiday.